Are there times when all three levels of government work together or are involved in one issue or project?

 Thank you for your question, Rob.

-Australia has three levels of government:
+Australia’s three levels of government are:

-- Federal (which makes laws in relation to defence, immigration, foreign affairs, trade, postal services and taxation)
+- federal (which makes laws in relation to defence, immigration, foreign affairs, trade, postal services and taxation)

-- State (which makes laws in relation to hospitals, schools, police and housing services)
+- state (which makes laws in relation to hospitals, schools, police and housing services)

-- Local (which makes laws in relation to building regulations, rubbish collection, local roads and pet control)
+- local (which makes laws in relation to building regulations, rubbish collection, local roads and pet control).

-Three levels of government in Australia.
+Three levels of government in Australia

 Parliamentary Education Office (peo.gov.au)